Your browser version is no longer supported, so you may experience issues while using this site.

 The AAMI Crash Index is based on motor accident insurance claims in FY2018 and FY2019 made by customers of all AAI Limited’s brands including AAMI, GIO, Suncorp Insurance, Shannons, APIA, Bingle, CIL Insurance, Vero, and Essentials by AAI.
 2019 claims data calculated from 1 July 2018 to 30 June 2019, and 2018 claims data calculated from 1 July 2017 to 30 June 2018.

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as AAMI.
-Consider the Product Disclosure Statement before making a decision about this insurance.
+Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
+The Target Market Determination is also available.
 AAMI Roadside Assist is an Optional Cover only available in conjunction with AAMI Comprehensive Car Insurance.
 Terms and conditions for coverage apply.
-This advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
-The information is intended to be of a general nature only.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
 We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.